JuliaEarth/ImageQuilting.jl/docs/src/index.md

 [![ImageQuilting](http://pkg.julialang.org/badges/ImageQuilting_0.5.svg)](http://pkg.julialang.org/?pkg=ImageQuilting)
 [![Coverage Status](https://coveralls.io/repos/juliohm/ImageQuilting.jl/badge.svg?branch=master)](https://coveralls.io/r/juliohm/ImageQuilting.jl?branch=master)

-This package implements an extension to the famous Efros-Freeman algorithm for texture synthesis and transfer.
-Unlike the original algorithm, our method can handle 3D grids and pre-existing point-data very efficiently (the fastest in the literature).
+This package implements an extension to the famous Efros-Freeman algorithm for texture synthesis and transfer in computer vision.
+Unlike the original algorithm developed for 2D images, our method can also handle 3D masked grids and pre-existing point-data very efficiently (the fastest in the literature).
 For more details, please refer to our paper in [Citation](about/citation.md).

 ![3D Quilting Animation](images/quilting.gif)